srlinuxeurope/DCFPartnerHackathon/docs/srlinux/intermediate/19-SRLinux-Custom-CLI.md

     ///

-5. You may compare the output of the `show version` command with the differente fields of the schema.
+5. You may compare the output of the `show version` command with the different fields of the schema.
 You can see that the different fields from the schema are displayed line by line.
-The system has automatically adjusted the width of the columns to the widest field and there is a border above and below all the fiels.
+The system has automatically adjusted the width of the columns to the widest field and there is a border above and below all the fields.
 Note that you can change the number of columns for your CLI session and SR linux automatically calculates how wide the borders need to be.
 When implementing a show command, the focus is on the schema definition rather that on the output formatting.
 Once the schema values are filled in, SR Linux can automatically format the output.

     > **Note 1:** It is possible to use the `as json` modifier for the show commands to display the output in JSON notation instead of displaying as text.
 If you compare with the python code, you can see that it's the schema definition that is being displayed.

-    > **Note 2:** The SR Linux containes several classes and utility functions.
+    > **Note 2:** The SR Linux contains several classes and utility functions.
 The formatters and format utilities allows to customize the outputs look-and-feel.
 E.g. you have the `show version | as table` that displays the output in a table format.
 You can achieve the same by using the `ColumnFormatter()` instead of the `TagValueFormatter()` in your code.